How do I place a chick order?

 When do the chicks arrive at Egg|Plant?

 Our chicks typically arrive every Thursday from the end of February to the beginning of July.
-This year (2022) the first delivery date is February 24th and the last is July 14th.
+In 2022 the first delivery date was February 24th and the last was July 14th.
 On delivery days, the chicks usually arrive at the post office early in the morning and we pick them up and get them settled under a heat lamp before we open at 10 am.
 This way the chicks will have had water and food and been under a light for a bit when you pick them up.

 How are the chicks shipped?